‘Strong Woman Do Bong Soon’ Recap: Park Hyung Sik, Park Bo Young Almost Kiss

 Min Hyuk soon is in a better mood soon.
 He and Do Bong Soon’s gaze into each other’s eyes for a moment as the latter is cleaning his hand and face with a cloth.
 She asks him why did he take the hit for her.
 He again deflects the question, saying that she was like this at the police station, too, when they had met for the first time.
 She had stared into his eyes, adding that she should not look at other guys like that.
 The talk veers toward the day when Do Bong Soon had stopped the bus.

 She tells him that she had always kept that day a secret because it was the first time she had used her power for someone else, and it felt strange.
-She finds out that he was in high school when that incident happened, which means either they are of the same age or he is younger to her.
+She finds out that he was in high school when that incident happened, which means either they are of the same age or he is younger than her.
 Min Hyuk starts faking pain again to avoid the age question.

 Later in the night, Do Bong Soon’s parents visit him with food, as Min Hyuk told their daughter that he would like to eat the food that he had eaten at her place.
 He, however, is unable to eat even a bite of bibimbap.
 Do Bong Soon’s brother arrives right on time to remind him that he is supposed to fast for a day.
 The family finishes off the bibimbap in front of his eyes.